srozemuller/rozemuller_blog/content/2022-09-05-deploy-intune-settings-via-settings-catalog-automated/index.md

 ---
-title: 'Deploy Intune settings catalog automated from scratch with Graph API'
+title: "Deploy Intune settings catalog automated from scratch with Graph API"
-description: I show in this blog how to create a device configuration profile with settings from the settings catalog in Intune.
-I show how to build settings templates from an existing profile to reuse in the next scenario.
+description: "I show in this blog how to create a device configuration profile with settings from the settings catalog in Intune.
+I show how to build settings templates from an existing profile to reuse in the next scenario."
 date: 2022-09-11T07:55:46+02:00
 author: 'Sander Rozemuller'
-image: catalog.png
+image: "catalog.png"
 categories:
 - "Microsoft Endpoint Manager"
 - "Graph API"